 If you are required to complete the Federal Verification process, your Student Aid Report (SAR) will indicate you have been selected.
 Our office will also send a letter to your permanent mailing address on file.
 If you are still unsure of your status, please check the Financial Aid Requirements section on Gateway, the student portal.

 If you are selected for Federal Verification, you MUST complete this process in order for St. Mary’s to process your FAFSA.

-After Verification is Complete
+After verification is complete

-If we find differences between the data reported on your FAFSA and the information that you submitted, we must submit corrections to the Central Processing System (CPS) which will generate a new FAFSA transaction, extending the verification process by a few days.
+If we find differences between the data reported on your FAFSA and the information that you submitted, we must submit corrections to the the Department of Education which will provide us with a new FAFSA transaction, extending the verification process by a few days.
 You can monitor your FAFSA verification status on Gateway.
 You will be notified when your award is ready for review on Gateway.